P vs NP – A promise fulfilled

 Author’s note

-Entirely In the style of The Hitchhiker’s Guide, I am adding a fourth part to my trilogy of math articles as published in Paul’s blog.
+Entirely in the style of The Hitchhiker’s Guide, I am adding a fourth part to my trilogy of math articles as published in Paul’s blog.

 The objective is like the previous three: trying to explain complex stuff in simpler terms than can be found on the internet.